 Fig. 21.
 Structure of neural network

-The principle of neural network in predicting the ground roughness rely on taking the input parameters (process parameters, material parameters and grinding wheel parameters) influencing the surface roughness and then adjust the weight and bias of the network to minimize the objective function by the process of back propagation and complete the training process when obtaining the closest expected output.
+The principle of neural networks in predicting the ground roughness relies on taking the input parameters (process parameters, material parameters and grinding wheel parameters) influencing the surface roughness and then adjust the weight and bias of the network to minimize the objective function by the process of back propagation and complete the training process when obtaining the closest expected output.
 Finally, the untrained data is processed by the trainer generated in the training process to obtain the prediction value of surface roughness.
 In recent years, ANN models have been widely used in the prediction of ground roughness.